Funding for support

 Disabled Students Allowance (DSA) is a non-means tested and non-repayable source of funding to help meet the extra costs of studying that disabled student’s face.
 It is designed to help disabled students study on an equal basis with other students.
 Most students on a full time or part time course are eligible to apply.
 Your Disability Adviser will help you apply for DSA or you can find out more form from your funding bodies website:

-- Student Finance - England students: Click here for detail on how to apply
+- Student Finance England Click here for detail on how to apply

-- Student Finance - Wales students: Click here for detail on how to apply
+- Student Finance Wales Click here for detail on how to apply

-- Student Finance - Northern Ireland students: Click here for detail on how to apply
+- Student Finance Northern Ireland Click here for detail on how to apply

-What kind of support would you be eligible for?
+What kind of support could you be eligible for?

-- Non-Medical Helpers Allowance: to fund people to work with you, including study coaching, mentoring, note-taker and British Sign Language (BSL) interpreters.
+- Non-Medical Helpers Allowance: to fund people to work with you, including study coaching, mentoring, British Sign Language (BSL) interpreters.

 - General Allowance: for other disability-related costs such as photocopying and printing expenses, books and other small items.